wbyates777/SSLDemo/README.md

 10/02/22

-WARNING this code does not work at the moment - I'm reviewing as to why

 # SSLDemo
 A C++ program that demonstrates the use of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols